3D Printing Guide (Additive Manufacturing)

 Wire Electron beam freeform fabrication (EBF3) Almost any metal alloy

-Are you looking for 3D Printing?
+Are you looking for Additive Manufacturing?